netj/3x/docs/tutorial/README.md

   across all machines
 * with 30 machines: `corn01.stanford.edu`, ..., `corn30.stanford.edu`.
   <br><small>
-  (Note that `{01..30}` is a special syntax of shell, which might not be supported by older versions.
+  (Note that `{01..30}` is a special syntax for your shell to expand to 30 words, which might not be supported by older versions.
 In that case, enumerate all the names as arguments instead.)
   </small>

-##### Switch between Targets
+#### Switch between Targets

 Now, assuming you have several targets defined in your repository, you can switch target for current queue by specifying only the name of the target, as